 Progressive dividend from investment in environmental infrastructure assets

 JLEN aims to provide its shareholders with a sustainable dividend, paid quarterly, that increases progressively in line with inflation.
 It also aims to preserve the capital value of its portfolio on a real basis over the long term.
 It invests in environmental infrastructure assets with predictable, wholly or partially index-linked cash flows, supported by long-term contracts or stable regulatory frameworks.

 JLEN is fortunate in that the main drivers of its business are only marginally affected by the COVID-19 outbreak.
 Of the 32 assets in the portfolio, only the recently acquired food waste business (described in more detail below) – has been materially impacted by the pandemic.
 It has seen a reduction in food waste from restaurants and businesses whilst household food waste has remained stable.

 JLEN’s service providers have business continuity plans and the adviser, Foresight LLP (Foresight) has reviewed these and has confirmed that they are operating effectively.
 Many of the people working for these service providers are providing an essential service (literally, keeping the lights on) and these companies have done what they can to protect the health of their workers.

-The lockdown has reduced the demand for power, and this puts some downward pressure on daily power prices, which were already low following a mild winter.
+The lockdown has reduced the demand for power, and this puts some downward pressure on spot power prices, which were already low following a mild winter.
 JLEN’s asset mix means that it is less affected by this than most other listed renewable energy funds.
-Roughly a third of its revenues come from the sale of wholesale power, and roughly half of that is currently subject to contracts where the price is fixed or where a minimum price has been agreed.
+Roughly a third of its revenues come from the sale of wholesale power, and roughly half of that is currently subject to contracts where the price is fixed or a floor is in place.